Plymouth Marjon University

-- Plymouth Science Park accommodates over 80 technology, digital and scientific businesses which are on the university's doorstep.
+- Plymouth Science Park accommodates over 80 technology, digital and scientific businesses on the university's doorstep.

 - Plymouth is accessed via the A38 Devon Expressway which connects to the motorway network at Exeter (M5).

-- Frequent rail services link Plymouth and London Paddington, including high-speed services (just over 3 hours) and an overnight service.
-For South Wales, change at Bristol Temple Meads and for North Wales, and for the North change at Birmingham New Street.
+- Regular rail services link Plymouth and London Paddington, including high-speed services taking just over 3 hours, and an overnight service.
 Typical journey times are 2 hours to Bristol Temple Meads and 3 hours 30 minutes to Birmingham New Street.